Published: March 19, 2019 | Last Updated: November 8, 2024

 And that’s all there is to it, apart from settling on your actors.

 Casting etiquette is highly important once you’re in the room, but we’ll save that for another article.
-Suffice it to say, for now, keep it warm, but professional.
+Suffice it to say, for now, keep it warm but professional.
 You’re not there to be friends with the actors auditioning.
 This is a job you’re hiring for, after all.

 Step Five: Rehearsals?

 This will go a long way towards expediting progress on your actual shoot dates.
-When the actors know what they’re doing and how you want the performance, then you can get what you need in minimal takes and stay ahead of schedule.
+When the actors know what they’re doing and how you want the performance, you can get what you need in minimal takes and stay ahead of schedule.
+Preparation is the name of the game.

 Step Six: The Big Day(s)